 - 1. Micro-technical procedures: Preparation and study of serial sections of a larval fish and representative tissues and organs of fish. - 2.
-Collection of local fishes and their identification upto the species level; Study of the available museum specimens.
+Collection of local fishes and their identification upto the species level; Study of the available museum specimens of Teleostomi.
 Identification of fingerlings of Indian Major Carps. - 3.
-Hydro-biological Studies: - (a) Analysis of water to determine the pH, free carbon dioxide; dissolved oxygen, chlorides, calcium, total alkalinity and total salinity.

-- (b) Collection: estimation and analysis of plankton. - 4.
-Biochemical and-physiological: - (a) Estimation of Glycogen in liver. - (b) Determination of pool size or free amino acids of muscle or blood plasma through chromatography. - (c) Effect of epinephrine on the chromatophores - (d) Induced spawning - (e) Active transport in tubule. - 5.
-Field studies - (a) Periodical visits to a local fishing farm offish centre to gain a first hand knowledge of its pisciculture practices and fisheries activities. - (b) A week's tour of an inland fisheries research station of Pisciculture centre.
-The suggested places for the tour are Udaipur;-RanaPratap Sager Dam at Kota, Alwar, Bhartapur, Allahabad, Cuttack and Barrackpore - (c) A week's stay and work at an important marine Biological or fisheries centre in the country.
+Hydro-biological Studies: - (a) Analysis of water to determine the pH, free carbon dioxide; dissolved oxygen, chlorides, calcium, total alkalinity and total salinity. - (b) Collection: estimation and analysis of plankton. - 4.
+Biochemical and-physiological: - (a) Estimation of Glycogen in liver. - (b) Induced spawning - 5.
+Field studies - (a) Visit at an important marine Biological or fisheries centre in the country.
 The suggested places for this work are Veraval, Central Institute of Fisheries Education at Bombay and National Institute of Oceanographic Research at Goa.

-Note: A record of the work done under Item 7 has to be compulsorily submitted by each candidate.
+Note: A record of the work done under 5 Items has to be compulsorily submitted by each candidate.

-(Note: Use of animals for dissection/practical work is subject to the conditions that these are not banned under the wild life protection act and UGC guidelines.)
+(Note: Use of animals for dissection/practical work is subject to the conditions that these are not banned under the wild life protection act and UGC guidelines.

+SEMESTER IV

+(Duration 4 h)

-SEMESTER IV (Duration 5 h) SCHEME OF PRACTICAL EXAMINATION AND DISTRIBUTION OF MARKS
+SCHEME OF PRACTICAL EXAMINATION AND DISTRIBUTION OF MARKS